If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are at the right place!

 In this article, you can find great information about sustainable alternatives to animal tourism.

-One of the most fascinating reasons for traveling is to learn from a new culture.
+One of the most fascinating reasons for traveling and one of the best ways to be a responsible tourist, is to learn from the local culture

 If you go on vacation and miss the opportunity to interact with the locals, you are missing a huge opportunity to understand the culture of the place you are visiting.